Florida Small Business Development Center Network: Support and funding

-The Florida SBDC Network is funded in part by the U.S. Small Business Administration (SBA), Defense Logistics Agency, State of Florida and other private and public partners, with the University of West Florida serving as the Network's designated lead host institution.
+The Florida SBDC Network is funded in part by the U.S. Small Business Administration (SBA), Defense Logistics Agency, the State of Florida, and other private and public partners, with the University of West Florida serving as the Network's designated lead host institution.
 The Florida SBDC Network is nationally accredited by the Association of SBDCs (Florida Small Business Development Center).

 Services

 The Florida SBDC's primary services: